NCSU-Libraries/dsci/README.md

 usage and to use this you really have to know a bit about how Java/Groovy projects are structured in order to use it.

-#.
-Create a directory in `src/main/groovy` to hold your class (or put it in
-`edu/ncsu/lib/dsci`, your call),
+1. Create a directory in `src/main/groovy` to hold your class (or put it in `edu/ncsu/lib/dsci`, your call),
-#. write a class that implements the
+2. write a class that implements the `edu.ncsu.lib.dsci.IDExtractor` interface.
-`edu.ncsu.lib.dsci.IDExtractor` interface.
 Your class must have a no-argument constructor.
-#.
-Rebuild the project with ./gradlew shadowJar
+3. Rebuild the project with `./gradlew shadowJar`

 This is all *advanced usage*, so sorry if your eyes glazed over.
 I hope the 'spec' thing covers most cases.

 ## Files!
 JSON!